 We’ll explain each of these three options below, starting with the invoice.

-#1 Report a Problem from the Invoice
+#1 Report a Problem from the emailed invoice

 After every iTunes or App Store purchase, you’ll get an invoice sent to your Apple ID email address.

 This invoice usually arrives a couple of days later and includes details about your purchase.
+Look for an email with the subject line your receipt from Apple.

 This link is the quickest route to report a problem; unless you never received or cannot find the invoice.